element-hq/element-meta/docs/crypto/trust_v2.md

 |--|--|
 | Draft | May 3, 2023 |

-This document aims to describe the concepts for user-facing crypto-trust components and related decorations in the Element X clients.
+This document aims to describe the concepts for user-facing crypto-trust components and related decorations in the Element X and Element Web clients.

 ## General guidelines, context, use cases

 1. As a security-aware user I want to notice when the identity of users I'm communication with changes so that I can make sure that the authenticity is still intact via other means.
 2. As a user I want to know when an identity change has happened to be able to determine impact based on the messages before and after the change.
 3. As a user I want a suitable behavior for identity changes depending on how sensitive I am towards security to make a sensible trade-off between security and usability.
 Therefore an identity change of a verified user should get more attention than an identity change of an automatically trusted user (TOFU).
-3. As a user I want to know whether a room is encrypted for that I can use the room accordingly.
+3. As a user I want to know whether a room is public/encrypted for that I can use the room accordingly.
 4. As a security-aware organization/user I want to ensure user authenticity/trust (make sure that users actually are who they appear to be) in order to prevent information leakage to unauthorized third parties.
 5. As a user I want to know when a message has been sent in clear text in an encrypted room for that I can identify potential information leakage.
 6. As an organization I want to be able to decide which level of trust is suited for users/rooms (TOFU vs. manual trust)
 7. As an organization I want that the options to trust a new identity depend on desired trust level (simple confirmation vs. manual verification)
 8. As a user I don't want to be bothered with technical information I do not need to understand in order to securely use the app.
 The app should only show crypto-related indications when it is necessary for the user to understand or for cases where they are able to act upon it.
 9. As an organization/user, unverified devices of other users always pose a threat to information security as it is impossible to determine the authenticity of the logged-in user.
-10. As were making FTUE a lot slicker we need tooltips for certain things like setting up recovery

 ## Indicator analysis & background